 - Now, walking back onto your hands, the arms rest on the floor to either side of the trunk, with the palms facing up.

-- Breathing is relaxed and slightly deeper than normal, inhaling through the nose and exhaling through the mouth.
+- Breathing is slightly deeper than normal, inhaling through the nose and exhaling through the mouth.

 - If you feel comfortable, hold this pose. otherwise, back out of the pose and come more upright.

 - Maintain this posture for not less than 30seconds.
 Day by day, start increasing the time and once you reach 5miutes.